Suddenly, the yellow being disappears

 Nor are the elements appeased

-Soon the wind that acted as though she had slept
+Soon the wind that acted as though she had

 Is up to see all work has ceased